stakwork/sphinx-relay/README.md

 > **_NB_** Set the right amount of bitcoin transaction fee in `sat_per_byte`
 > We recommend using [mempool.space](https://mempool.space) to determine the necessary fee.

-You can monitor the progress of the channel creation operation with `lncli pendingchannels`/`lncli listchannels` commands; the former whill show your channel while the operation is still in progress, the latter will show your channel once it's successfully completed.
+You can monitor the progress of the channel creation operation with `lncli pendingchannels`/`lncli listchannels` commands; the former will show your channel while the operation is still in progress, the latter will show your channel once it's successfully completed.

-Check the payment delivery by making a small payment to the sphinx.chat LND:
+Check the payment delivery by making a small payment to the Sphinx.chat LND:

 ```bash
 $ lncli sendpayment --dest=023d70f2f76d283c6c4e58109ee3a2816eb9d8feb40b23d62469060a2b2867b77f --final_cltv_delta=10 --amt=5 --keysend